Antonio María Esquivel Biography | Oil Painting Reproductions

 3-8-1806 Seville, ESP - 4-9-1857 Madrid, ESPBack to Artist IndexView Artists Paintings

-Antonio María Esquivel returned to Seville in 1839, suffering from an illness that left him nearly blind.
-Deeply depressed, he tried to commit suicide by jumping into the Guadalquivir.
-Afterward, his friends and colleagues at the Lyceum took up a collection that would enable him to receive treatment from a famous ophthalmologist in France.
+Antonio María Esquivel returned to Seville in 1839, suffering from a pinkeye illness that left him nearly blind.
+Depressed and discouraged, he tried to commit suicide by jumping into the Guadalquivir River.
+Afterward, his companions and associates at the Lyceum took up a collection that would enable him to receive treatment from a celebrated ophthalmologist in France.
 Thanks to their support, by the end of 1840 he had recovered his vision.